melirian/satellite-img/README.md

-# Satellite imaginary
-This repository is created to become aware of satellite imaginery.
+# This repository is created to become aware of satellite imaginery.